svisser/crossword/README.md

     for x, y in puzzle.cells:
         print(puzzle[x, y])

-You can access a puzzle's metadata:
+You can access a metadata attribute:

     creator = puzzle.meta.creator

-    creator = puzzle.meta['creator']

 You can iterate over metadata: